DanyLinuxoid/PcapModifier/README.md

 # Issues
-Program has very strange bug, which is possibly related to legacy framework that is used => Packets are sended twice and are received twice as well, because of this issue, replay attack or simple "intercept-modify-resend" is not working well, as packet id's are duplicated and it break whole packet chain.
+Program has very strange bug, which is possibly related to legacy framework that is used => Packets are sended twice and are received twice as well, because of this issue, replay attack or simple "intercept-modify-resend" is not working well, as packet id's are duplicated and it breaks whole packet chain.
 There was no issue found in program code.
 Could be environment issue...